DelazJ/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 influence the shape of the line offset.
 These options are possible starting from GEOS 3.3.

-* :guilabel:`Join style`: 'Round', 'Mitre' or 'Bevel'
+* :guilabel:`Join style`: 'Round', 'Miter' or 'Bevel'
 * :guilabel:`Quadrant segments`
 * :guilabel:`Miter limit`